florian-beetz/bachelor-thesis/thesis.md

 Also this would reduce maintenance effort of JabRef, as the size of the core code base would shrink, and such extensions could be maintained separately.

+Another important point that should be addressed in the future is the support of build tools for Java 9.
+All of the used tools described in [@sec:tools] are publicly available as open- source projects.

 # Conclusion {#sec:conclusion}

 The Java programming language has experienced high popularity in many